Viewing time: 4 mins 1 sec

 The Write Question is a weekly video podcast all about writing.
-Today’s question looks at how to continue working from home.
+Today’s question?
+How to improve your grammar?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-How do you continue working from home during the pandemic?
+How can you improve your grammar?
 That’s the topic I’m addressing today in The Write Question.
-I’m Daphne Gray-Grant, the Publication Coach, still in pandemic mode.
+I’m Daphne Gray-Grant, the Publication Coach.

-I have a question from James Bundela, a writer based in Los Angeles, California.
-Here’s what he asked by email…
+I have a question from Umida Aimbetova, a writer based in Nukus, Uzbekistan.
+Here’s what she’s asked by email…

-If you’d like to learn more about how to make writing a happier and more rewarding process, check out my latest book Your Happy First Draft.
-I don’t sell it in bookstores or on Amazon.
-The only place to buy it is on my website, link on the screen below and in the show notes.
+And, if you’d like to learn more about how to make writing a happier and more rewarding process, check out my latest book Your Happy First Draft.
+I don’t sell it in bookstores or via Amazon.
+The only place to buy it is on my website, link below and in the show notes.